t-moe/t-moe/README.md

 ## Hi there 👋, I'm Timo !

-I'm a software developer passionate about all things non-GUI!
-My work and interests center around systems programming and low-level development.
+I'm a software developer passionate about systems programming!
 You'll find me mostly working on projects in Rust, C++, Linux, and embedded systems.

 I also have my own consulting business and am available to help with software development needs, especially for systems-level and embedded projects.